h2oai/h2o4gpu/README.md

 Installing
 ----

-- Add to ~/.bashrc or environment
+- Add to ~/.bashrc or environment (set appropriate paths for your OS)

 ```
 export CUDA_HOME=/usr/local/cuda